-- Pour the vegetable oil into the large Pyrex dish; enough to submerge the bottom inch of the small Pyrex dish.
+- Pour the vegetable or canola oil into the larger Pyrex dish; you only need enough to submerge the bottom inch of the smaller Pyrex dish.
 Place the oil on the stove or a hot plate and place the thermometer sensor inside.
-Heat it up until it is at a consistent 220 degrees Fahrenheit.
+Heat it up to reach a stable 220 degrees Fahrenheit.

-- Once at temperature, place the glass jar with the cannabis-VG mixture into the hot oil bath.
-Use a separate thermometer for this jar, and try to maintain it at a temperature as close to 180 degrees as you can to diffuse the cannabis into the VG.
+- When you hit that temperature, put the dish with the mixture into the hot oil bath.
+Use a different, clean thermometer for this jar, and try to maintain the inner jar at a temperature of about 180 degrees.

-- After 45 minutes, remove the glass jar from the oil bath and let it sit for a few minutes to cool down.
-Then, place your fine mesh strainer on top of a clean glass jar, and dump the cannabis-VG mixture through the strainer.
-Use the flexible rubber spatula to press out the liquid from the clumped-up buds.
-This is your “first-run”.
+- After half an hour, take the glass jar out of the oil bath and leave it to cool down.
+Take your mesh strainer and put it over a clean glass jar, then pour the weed-VG mixture through the strainer.
+Using your rubber spatula, get as much of the liquid out as possible.
+This is your “first-run.”

-- Put those same cannabis buds back into a glass jar, adding more VG to repeat steps 2-7.
+- Take those same weed nugs and put them back into a glass jar, and add fresh VG to repeat steps 2-7.
 Do this for two more runs, for a total of three runs.

-- After you have filtered all of the liquid through the cheesecloth, cook the refined THC liquid in your oil bath at 220 degrees for about 30 minutes to fully decarboxylate the THCA into THC.
-To do this, increase the temperature of the larger bowl with the oil bath.
+- After you have used the cheesecloth to filter the liquid, cook the refined THC liquid in your oil bath at 220 degrees for around 30 minutes to decarboxylate the THCA into THC.
+To do this, raise the temperature of the larger bowl with the oil bath.
 Do not exceed 220 degrees for the THC liquid.

 - After 30 minutes, take the THC liquid off the heat and let it cool down before adding it to your vape.